AnalyticalGraphicsInc/STKComponentsExamples/README.md

 # STK Components Examples

-This repository showcases example applications for STK Components, a commercial product from Analytical Graphics, Inc. (AGI)
+This repository showcases example applications for STK Components, a commercial product from AGI, an Ansys Company.

 ## What is STK Components?